naty13naty/mcb185_homework/48report.md

-### This report shows summary of the result of programs 45-47.
+### This report shows summary of the results of programs 45-47.
 ### By Natnael Tsegai

 # Summary of 45dndstats.py